Blogs

 wave

-Eddie Howe's side currently sits sixth in the Premier League, just one point behind Manchester City.
-Securing a Champions League spot would be a monumental achievement, a testament to the team's progress and the club's revitalization.
-Their Carabao Cup win, however, already ensures European football next season, a significant step in their ambitious journey.
+Eddie Howe's team is currently sitting pretty in sixth place, just a single point behind Manchester City!
+A Champions League spot would be absolutely monumental – a total testament to the team's incredible progress and the club's amazing turnaround.
+Even if they don't quite grab that top-four spot, the Carabao Cup win guarantees European football next season – a massive step forward on their ambitious journey.

 FAQ